 This program is progressive – it will become increasingly more difficult each week.
-Overall, the program has a focus on building general aerobic conditioning, strength, durability and work capacity.
-As these attributes are built they will be gradually transitioned into more job specific modes for the F/R Athlete.
+Overall, the program has a focus on building general aerobic conditioning, strength, durability, and work capacity.
+As these attributes are built they will be gradually transitioned into more job-specific modes for the F/R Athlete.

-Training is designed in a Monday – Friday format (5 days on, 2 day off).
+Training is designed in a Monday – Friday format (5 days on, 2 days off).
 Each week you will have five prescribed training sessions.
 Most sessions take between 55-65 minutes depending on your run speed.

 Since the training plan gets progressively harder each week, athletes should try to follow the program as close as possible.
 However, if you are unable to follow this format, that is fine.
 Simply do the workouts on the available days of the week without skipping workouts.
 Do not get overwhelmed – take each training session 1-day at a time.

-- Tuesdays: Work Capacity Circuit, “Chassis” Circuit
+- Tuesdays: Bodyweight Strength, Work Capacity, “Chassis” Circuit

 - Wednesdays: Endurance Run